Parameter estimation of range-migrating targets using OTFS signals from LEO satellites: System description

 for $n=0,\ldots,N-1$ and $m=0,\ldots,M-1$, where $g_{\rm rx}(t)$ is the receive shaping filter with unit energy, effective temporal duration $T$ and effective spectral width $\Delta$.
 Denote by

-the cross-ambiguity function of $g_{\rm tx}(t)$ and $g_{\rm rx}(t)$; then, the following proposition establishes a connection between $\{Y_{\rm TF}[n,m]\}$ and $\{X_{\rm TF}[n,m]\}$ that generalizes the result in~\cite[Theorem~1]{Viterbo-2018} to the case where the variation of the target range is ignored only within each symbol interval. \begin{proposition} If the variation of the target range within each symbol interval can be ignored, then
+the cross-ambiguity function of $g_{\rm tx}(t)$ and $g_{\rm rx}(t)$; then, the following proposition establishes a connection between $\{Y_{\rm TF}[n,m]\}$ and $\{X_{\rm TF}[n,m]\}$ that generalizes the previous result in~\cite[Theorem~1]{Viterbo-2018}.
+The proof is reported in Appendix~\ref{Appendix_TF}. \begin{proposition} If the variation of the target range within each symbol interval can be ignored, then

 for $n=0,\ldots,N-1$ and $m=0,\ldots,M-1$, where